When you buy with our links, we may earn a commission. See how we work with brands

 • Ending Temperature (5 minute) – the temperature of the mattress after being lied upon and having no one on it for 5 minutes

-The max temperature of 88.6° F is 1.1° cooler than the average max temp of 89.7° F, based on all of our tests to date.
-After getting off the mattress the temperature declined by 4.8 degrees from minutes 0 to 1, which is 0.1 degrees cooler than average 0 to 1 minute decline.
+After getting off the mattress, the temperature declined by 3.5 degrees from minutes 0 to 1, which is 1.3 degrees less cool than the average 0 to 1 minute decline of 4.8 degrees.

 Heat Dissipation Over Time

-Saatva Classic Heat Dissipation Chart
+Saatva Classic V Heat Dissipation Chart

-When we consider the complete picture of objective temperature data, my subjective experiences, and an analysis of the materials, I’m confident in my view that cooling performance is outstanding.
+When we consider the combination of objective data, my subjective experiences, and an analysis of the materials, I’m confident in my view that cooling is outstanding.

 Sinkage Test

-Saatva Classic sinkage
+Saatva Classic Sinkage Test

 Motion Transfer Test